joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Social value orientation (SVO)

 Social value orientation (SVO) is a psychological construct that describes an individual's preference for how they distribute resources in social situations.
 It refers to the extent to which an individual values cooperation and helping others, versus competition and self-interest.
-SVO is often measured through games and tasks that require participants to make choices about how to allocate resources to themselves and others.

 There are three main types of social value orientations: